Total TimePrep/Total Time: 30 min.

 - Cream or whipped cream, optional

-- In a large heavy saucepan, combine the blueberries, sugar, water, lemon peel and juice; bring to a boil.
+- In a large heavy saucepan, combine the blueberries, sugar, water, lemon zest and juice; bring to a boil.
 Reduce heat and simmer, uncovered, for 5 minutes.

-- Drop dough by spoonfuls onto berries (makes six dumplings).
+- Drop dough by spoonfuls onto berries (makes 6 dumplings).
 Cover and cook over low heat for 10 minutes.
 Do not lift lid while simmering.
 Spoon dumplings into individual serving bowls; top with sauce.
 Serve warm with cream or whipped cream if desired.
-Yield: 6 servings.

 What a nice ending to a meal!
 I used fresh blueberries and even after my husband opened the lid during steaming the dumplings - this was wonderful and the dumplings were soft and light!